 While all three are excellent and extremely versatile metals, there are certainly certain jobs that are better suited for one material over the other.
 Your application will dictate which alloy you should choose.

 The third most common element in the Earth’s crust, aluminum is a popular choice in everything from eating utensils to aerospace, and with good reason.
-It is not as strong as steel, but it only weighs 30% of what steel does, and 35% of what copper does.
-Aluminum is also naturally corrosion resistant, when it is exposed to air, it oxidizes and creates a thin protective skin which prevents further oxidation or rusting.
+It is not as strong as steel, but it only weighs 30% of what steel does and 35% of what copper does.
+Aluminum is also naturally corrosion-resistant, when it is exposed to air, it oxidizes and creates a thin protective skin that prevents further oxidation or rusting.

 Aluminum conducts heat and electricity much better than steel, making it useful for heat sinks or as conductors.
 It is also cheaper than stainless steel and is completely recyclable.
 It is easily machined, malleable, and accepts a variety of surface finishes.
 Also, the strength of aluminum increases at subzero temperatures without decreasing ductility.

 There are some downsides to aluminum though.
 As mentioned before, it is less strong than steel.
 It can be welded, but often it is difficult, and that is large because aluminum has a much lower melting point and starts to become soft above 400 degrees.